mcdejonge/lesson-timeseries/lecture-timeseries-1-notes.md

 - Demo 2: manual ARMA
 - Demo 3: manual ARMA, does not work
     - The reason demo 3 does not work is because ARMA assumes the time series is *stationary*.
-"Stationary" means there is no *seasonality* (recurring pattern) in the data.
+"Stationary" means there is no *seasonality* (recurring patterns) in the data.

 - Demo 4: reducing seasonality using differencing
   - Differencing does not completely undo the effects of seasonality, but it does reduce its effects.